CodingGarden/faqs/README.md

 ## Why don't you stream on YouTube anymore?

 I switched to twitch fully at the end of April 2020.
-I will do an exclusive live stream on YouTube occasionally, and a supporters only stream on YouTube occasionally, but my contract with twitch restricts me from cross streaming to Twitch + YouTube simultaneously.
+My contract with twitch restricts me from cross streaming to Twitch + YouTube simultaneously.

 There are several reasons I switched to twitch:
 * Better APIs / Integrations